 You might wear contact lenses for aesthetic reasons, or maybe you have an active career or lifestyle where eyeglasses would get in the way.
-Whatever your reason for wearing contact lenses, you can count on Dr. Wallace Goldban, MD, and Dr. Lawrence Schwartz, MD, at Desert Ophthalmology in Palm Springs and Palm Desert, California, to provide expert contact lens exams and fittings so you can see clearly and comfortably.
+Whatever your reason for wearing contact lenses, you can count on Dr. Wallace Goldban, MD, at Desert Ophthalmology in Palm Springs and Palm Desert, California, to provide expert contact lens exams and fittings so you can see clearly and comfortably.
 Call or schedule an appointment online today.

 First, consider how your eyes work.
 When light enters your eye, it passes through a lens that focuses it and directs it toward your retina and optic nerve.
 When you’re nearsighted (myopic) or farsighted (hyperopic), the light focuses too early or too late in your eye and causes distorted vision.